droidecahedron/nrf_ctrl-ap_approtect/README.md

 # APPROTECT SAMPLE
 **DISCLAIMER: If you enable both APPROTECT and ERASEPROTECT at the same time without setting the internal ERASEPROTECT.DISABLE register in firmware, you will no longer be able to program the nRF5340!
 It will be Bricked!**

-I am hijacking the eraseprotect sample to repurpose for approtect purposes.
+I am hijacking the eraseprotect sample from @hellesvik-nordic to repurpose for approtect purposes.

 ## As is
 This code/configuration is not thoroughly tested or qualified and should be considered provided “as-is”.
 Please test it with your application and let me know if you find any issues.
+There is also no handshaking to resolve what the key should be beforehand.
+The FW is just placing a static key in the appropriate register.

 # Error
-This sample do only work for the application core.
-The eraseprotect in this sample can be undone by recovering the network core.
-I have not added a fix for this yet.
-If you want me to speed up on the fix, create an issue# Error This sample do only work for the application core.
+This sample is for the application core.
-The eraseprotect in this sample can be undone by recovering the network core.
-I have not added a fix for this yet.
-If you want me to speed up on the fix, create an issue.

 ## Versions
 - nRF Connect SDK: v2.4.0
-- nRF7002DK
+- nRF7002DK or nRF5340DK
 - Python 3
 - pynrfjprog 10.23.0